dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/From.md

-Inside the parentheses we may have any INSERT, UPDATE or DELETE statement.
-The rows that are inserted, updated, or deleted are returned back to the user as part of the SELECT.
+Inside the parentheses we can have any INSERT, UPDATE or DELETE statement.
+The rows that are inserted, updated, or deleted are returned back as part of the SELECT.
 There can be a WHERE clause appended at the end, so that only a subset of the changed rows are returned, for example:

 <div class="preWrapperWide" markdown="1">